Taras Kim Photo

 Fact Checked by Wellknown Moving Philadelphia

 Philadelphia is an interesting city with a rich history and a vibrant cultural scene.
 It has it all: big-city atmosphere and small-town coziness.
-But is it worth it for you to move here?
+But is it worth moving here?

-In this text, we will tell you in simple words about the important aspects of life in Philadelphia.
+In this guide, we will tell you in simple terms about the important aspects of life in Philadelphia.
 For example, you will learn how much cheaper it is to live here than in New York or Washington.
-We'll tell you which jobs are easy to find and what kind of salary you can expect.
-You'll also understand which neighborhoods are right for you - in terms of living standards and budget.
-We'll discuss the safety of the city and answer the question of whether you can get by without a personal vehicle.
+We'll tell you which jobs are in demand and what kind of salary you can expect.
+You’ll get a sense of which neighborhoods are right for you - in terms of living standards and budget.
+We'll discuss the safety of the city and answer the question of whether you can get by without a car.

 Cost of Living in Philadelphia